Puerto Rico: Languages

 many idiosyncrasies in vocabulary and syntax that differentiate it from Spanish spoken elsewhere.
 Puerto Rican Spanish utilizes many Taíno words as well as English words.
 The largest influence on the Spanish spoken in Puerto Rico is that of the Canary Islands.
 Taíno loanwords are most often used in the context of vegetation, natural phenomena, and native musical instruments.
-Similarly, words attributed to primarily West African languages were adopted in the contexts of foods, music, and dances, particularly in coastal towns with concentrations of descendants of Sub-Saharan Africans.
+Similarly, words attributed to primarily West African languages were adopted in the contexts of foods, music, and dances, particularly in coastal towns with concentrations of descendants of sub-Saharan Africans.

 Religion

-Christianity is the dominant religion in Puerto Rico.
+Christianity is the dominant religion.
 Catholicism was brought by Spanish colonists and gradually became the prevailing faith.
 The first dioceses in the Americas, including that of Puerto Rico, were authorized by Pope Julius II in 1511.
 In 1512, priests were established for the parochial churches.
 By 1759, there was a priest for each church.
-One Pope, John Paul II, visited Puerto Rico in October 1984.
+Pope John Paul II visited Puerto Rico in 1984.
 All municipalities in Puerto Rico have at least one Catholic church, most of which are located at the town center, or plaza.

 Protestantism, which was suppressed under the Spanish Catholic regime, reemerged under U.S. rule, making contemporary Puerto Rico more interconfessional than in previous centuries, although Catholicism continues to be the dominant religion.
 The first Protestant church, Iglesia de la Santísima Trinidad, was established in Ponce by the Anglican Diocese of Antigua in 1872.
 It was the first non-Catholic church in the entire Spanish Empire in the Americas.

 Sources differ on the denominational breakdown of the population.
-Pollster Pablo Ramos stated in 1998 that the population was 38 percent Catholic, 28 percent Pentecostal, and 18 percent independent churches; the total number of Protestants collectively added up to almost two million people, or 46 percent of the population.
-Another researcher gave a more conservative assessment of the proportion of Protestants in 1997, finding a Protestant population of approximately 33 to 38 percent, the majority of whom are Pentecostal; however, it estimated that Puerto Rico would become 75 percent evangelical by 2022.
+Pollster Pablo Ramos stated in 1998 that the population was 38% Catholic, 28% Pentecostal, and 18% independent churches; the total number of Protestants collectively added up to almost two million people, or 46% of the population.
+Another researcher gave a more conservative assessment of the proportion of Protestants in 1997, finding a Protestant population of 33–38%, the majority of whom are Pentecostal; the report estimated that Puerto Rico would become 75% evangelical by 2022.

-A 2014 Pew Research report found that only 56% of Puerto Ricans were Catholic, while 33% were Protestant and 8% were unaffiliated; these figures are shared by the CIA World Factbook, which further notes that Protestants are "largely Pentecostal", while other religions make up 2 percent and atheists only one percent.
-Pew Research from the year before, which surveyed Puerto Ricans living in the mainland United States, found that only about 45% of Puerto Rican adults identified themselves as Catholic, 29% as Protestant and 20% as unaffiliated with a religion.
+A 2014 Pew Research report found that 56% of Puerto Ricans were Catholic, while 33% were Protestant and 8% were unaffiliated; these figures are shared by the CIA World Factbook, which further notes that Protestants are "largely Pentecostal", while other religions make up 2% and atheists 1%.
+Pew Research from the year before, which surveyed Puerto Ricans living in the mainland United States, found that about 45% of Puerto Rican adults identified themselves as Catholic, 29% as Protestant and 20% as unaffiliated with a religion.
 By contrast, an Associated Press article in March 2014 stated that "more than 70 percent" of Puerto Ricans identified as Catholic.